Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

 \subsubsection{Binarization Operation}

-Conventional DL-based methods, which can be regarded as DL-based CS algorithms, have two main operations, namely, compression and quantization.
-From the perspective of the machine learning domain, the first operation aims to generate the latent represent vectors of the original CSI or extract the features of the original CSI.
-The quantization operation quantizes the features to decrease feedback overhead.
+Traditional DL-based methods, which can be interpreted as DL-based CS algorithms, encompass two primary operations: compression and quantization.
+From a DL standpoint, the first operation endeavors to produce latent vectors representing the original CSI or to extract the original CSI's features.
+The purpose of the quantization operation is to reduce feedback overhead by quantizing these features.

-Furthermore, the binary representation can be used to generate the bitstreams \cite{8941111}.
-To an extent, this binary presentation-based CSI feedback can be regarded as a codebook-based data-driven feedback strategy.
-Unlike the previous methods on codebook design, we can regard the NN-based encoder, including the binary layer, as the module that generates the codebook indices, which are composed of a set of $\{-1,1\}$.
-Correspondingly, the NN-based decoder recovers the CSI by using the codebook indices.
-According to \cite{raiko2014techniques}, the binarization operation contains two main steps. \begin{itemize} \item[(1):] The neuron number of the last FC layer at the encoder is set the same as the desired length of the feedback bits.
-To generate the numbers in the continuous interval $[-1,1]$, the activation function of the BN following the last FC layer is $\rm{tanh(\cdot)}$. \item[(2):] The real-valued representation is then taken as the input to generate a discrete output in the $\{ -1,1\}$ set by binarization function $b(\cdot)$ of $x \in [-1,1]$, which is defined as,
+Moreover, binary representation facilitates the generation of bitstreams \cite{8941111}.
+To some degree, this binary representation-based CSI feedback can be viewed as a codebook-driven, data-dependent feedback strategy.
+Diverging from earlier approaches to codebook design, the NN-based encoder, inclusive of the binary layer, can be perceived as the module producing the codebook indices.
+These indices consist of a set of $\{-1,1\}$.
+In tandem, the NN-based decoder restores the CSI utilizing these codebook indices.
+According to \cite{raiko2014techniques}, the binarization operation can be divided into two key phases: \begin{enumerate} \item The neuron count in the encoder's last FC layer is adjusted to match the desired length of the feedback bits.
+To produce numbers within the continuous range $[-1,1]$, the activation function for the BN succeeding this FC layer is set as $\tanh(\cdot)$.

+\item This real-valued representation then serves as input, and is transformed to produce a discrete output from the set $\{-1,1\}$.
+This transformation is achieved using the binarization function defined as: